-Prerequisite: A grade of 75 or better in Algebra II, a score of 75 or better on the Algebra II Regents exam, and
+Prerequisite: A grade of 75 or better in Algebra II, a score of 75 or better on the Algebra II Regents exam, and teacher recommendation.

 Description: This course is intended primarily for students planning to take calculus.
 Topics include a review of the fundamental operations; inequalities; polynomials; algebraic, trigonometric, exponential, logarithmic, and inverse functions; modeling and data analysis.
 A graphing calculator from the TI-84 family of calculators is required for this course.
-Four undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Three undergraduate college credits are awarded for this class through Mount St. Mary's College.

-Course Name/#:Elementary Statistics - 319Grade Level:11/12Course Status:ElectiveCourse Level:CollegeCredit:1Multiplier:1.04
+Course Name/#: Elementary Statistics - 319 Grade Level: 11/12 Course Status: Elective Course Level: College Credit: 1 Multiplier: 1.04 Fee: \$225 plus cost of textbook Prereguisite: Passing two mathematics regents exams, successfully comple- ting three vears of mathematio